apsillers/html5-netrek/README.md

 * **outfitting** - draws the outfitting screen and sends/receives relevant net info
 * **ui** - draws and updates the UI meters for the player (shields, fuel, etc)
 * **ship** - represents a ship; information sent to a ship object is used to update its local and tactical graphics
-* **net** - makes connections (through the proxy), reads the data stream, and delegates work to message objects, which perform virtually all server-driven action; e.g., when a `SP_YOU` message comes in, the net object should read it and send the data to the `SP_YOU` hnadler, which should update the UI with info about the player
+* **net** - makes connections (through the proxy), reads the data stream, and delegates work to message objects, which performs virtually all server-driven action; e.g., when a `SP_YOU` message comes in, the net object should read it and send the data to the `SP_YOU` handler, which should update the UI with info about the player
 * **packets** - contains a class for each message type, which includes the message's ID code, data fields, and function to run when the packet is recieved

 Each file (except for a few, like `ship.js`) includes a singleton.
 The code is built around a few powerful singletons that each handle a single aspect of the program (world, net, outfitting...).
 These are namespaces that allow the code to be read/used in a sane way that doesn't polute the global namespace.